 The helicopters & drones need to fly low at times, and this may startle livestock in rural areas, so property owners may want to consider securing livestock during the patrols.

 Every endeavour will be made to stick to the flight schedule; however, due to factors out of our control such as adverse weather conditions, it may change slightly.
 Check back here for updates.

 We patrol our network using helicopters, drones and specialised terrestrial vehicles.

 Drones (UAVs) allow us to get a clearer image of our poles.
 Drone cameras will be focused on the pole tops, so no pictures of the general public will be taken.
 The drones travel no higher than 35m from ground level and travel at speeds between 5-20km/h.

-Click a location on the map below for more information on the flight schedules in your area.
+There are two programs of bushfire safety checks running concurrently until May 2022.
+Click a location on the maps below for more information on the flight schedules in your area.